leonardopangaio/git4nondev/README.md

 ![Code Versions](./Attachments/code_versions.png)

-This is the principle of git workflows, but there are some frameworks that helps manage repositories, specialy to large teams.
+This is the principle of git workflows, but there are some frameworks that helps manage repositories, specially to large teams.
 In this article there'll be described the two principals frameworks: [GitFlow](#14-Gitflow) and [Trunk Based Dev](#15-Trunk-Based-Development).

 ## 5. Add and Remove Files to Local Stage Area